slinkity/slinkity/www/src/docs/component-pages-layouts.md

 ## Create a component page

 Think of component pages like any other template on your 11ty site.
-For instance, you can add a `/about` page alongside your others routes like so:
+For instance, you can add a component-driven `/about` page alongside your others routes like so:

 ```bash
 index.html